 The fire facility construction and maintenance activity provides for the maintenance and construction of fire facilities for line items funded within the DOI wildland fire appropriation only.
 All projects are approved through a consolidated DOI process and entered into the DOI's five-year plan.
 The 5-year plan is a fiscal-year-based plan and is part of the overall budget process.
 The plan requires annual updating so that the budget request continues to reflect a 5-year picture of the actual need.
 As a result, the schedule of activities is based on the fiscal year, not the calendar year.
 The annual update presents the opportunity for the fire bureaus to adjust project priorities based on newly identified needs or previously identified needs that have become more critical during the past year.
-Projects in the out-year may also be removed because they were addressed through other means.
+Projects in the out-year may also be removed become more critical during the past year may also be removed because they were addressed through other means.
 The Bureau's five-year plan submissions are completed at least a year before Congress enacts the annual appropriation.